morandd/aframe-hexgraph-hexmap/README.md

 ## TODO ##
 - Eliminate dependency on von-grid.
 At this point so much of the hex logic has been rewritten we do not use much from that library any more.
 - Combine the two .js's into one file
-- Switch to ShaderMaterial so we can scale opacity vertically too (though I'm not 100% sure this will look good)
+- Switch to ShaderMaterial so we can scale opacity vertically too (though not sure this will look good...)
+- Support JSON files that contain X/Y/Value tuples, ie scattered instead of continuous data